-Under most state laws, extortion (en español, extorsión) is gaining property or money by threat, intimidation, or making a false claim of ownership rights.
+Under most state laws, extortion is gaining property or money by threat, intimidation, or making a false claim of ownership rights.
 Federal law expands the general definition.

 Federal extortion centers on threats made to or by federal employees and threats that involve more than one state.
 Making a threat of violence against the President, Vice President, or the person that would succeed either in their death constitutes extortion by federal statute.
 The person that makes the threat does not have to do so for the purpose of gaining property or money to meet the extortion standard.

-Federal law includes blackmail, which is receiving something of value following a threat of sharing information, in the section of federal law that address extortion.
+Federal law includes blackmail, which is receiving something of value following a threat of sharing information, in the section of federal law that addresses extortion.
 A person that induces a public works employee to give up any portion of their compensation by threat, force, or intimidation is also guilty of extortion.
-Similarly, communicating threats via mail for the purpose of gaining an item(s) of value constitutes extortion and thereby warrants attention from an extortion lawyer.
+Similarly, communicating threats via mail for the purpose of gaining an item(s) of value constitutes extortion and thereby warrants attention from a DC extortion lawyer.

 The Bureau of Prisons (B.O.P.) operates federal prisons in the United States.
 Those that have been convicted of violating federal law, like extortion, are housed in federal facilities for the duration of their sentence.
 While it is arguable that federal prisons are safer and offer more creature comforts than state prisons because federal prisons have fewer offenders that have been charged with violent crimes, no prison is an entirely safe facility.